 - Anytime a deputy uses force it must be objectively reasonable, and use of force is required to be documented.
 If a deputy is involved in a physical encounter, even the most slight, it is investigated whether a complaint is received or not.
 A supervisor will evaluate the application, necessity, and reasonableness of the response to resistance when conducting a thorough and objective review of the incident.
 A documented use of force incident is reviewed by the members of the Loudoun County Sheriff’s Office leadership and executive teams.
 Any threats of force would involve a criminal act, and be documented in the corresponding report.

-All new LCSO employees receive mandatory training within the first 10 days of hire, to include diversity training and Sexual Harassment Awareness training.
-Upon their initial hiring, all new hires are presented ethics training by members of the Loudoun County Sheriff’s Office (LCSO) Internal Affairs section, to include implicit bias training.
+All new LCSO employees receive mandatory training within the first 10 days of hire, including diversity training and Sexual Harassment Awareness training.
+Upon their initial hiring, all new hires are presented with ethics training by members of the Loudoun County Sheriff’s Office (LCSO) Internal Affairs section, including implicit bias training.